4 Things Deeply Problematic Grandparents Do On A Regular Basis

 Erika Jordan, Dating Coach / NLP Practitioner

-3. They have proven to be untrustworthy
+3. Proven to be untrustworthy

 I’ve been a parent for over six years now.
 This baby is my third.
 Becoming a parent didn’t help me become sympathetic to my parents.
 Instead, it showed me why I shouldn’t let them be in my children’s lives at all.